Tensions in $e^+e^-\to\pi^+\pi^-(\gamma)$ measurements: the new landscape of data-driven hadronic vacuum polarization predictions for the muon $g-2$: Cancellation between soft/virtual and hard photon corrections

 \subsection{Expected behaviour of NLO events and experimental procedures}

 To assess the effect of higher-order radiative corrections one needs to evaluate the sensitivity of a given measurement to the presence of additional photon radiation, particularly ISR.
 An analysis that rejects part of the additional ISR requires a compensating correction from an NLO Monte Carlo generator to be consistent, at that order, with the corresponding ISR luminosity computed with the same generator.
 The \textsc{Phokhara} event generator version~9.1~\cite{Campanario:2013uea} incorporates all contributions from NLO QED and thus provides a complete prediction of the ISR process $e^+e^-\to\mu^+\mu^-\gamma(\gamma)$.
 It includes the lowest-order (LO) ISR and FSR processes and NLO contributions from real photon emission by the $e^\pm$ beams and the outgoing muons, as well as soft photon emission and virtual corrections.
-The sum of the soft and virtual terms is infrared finite and the transition energy between soft and hard emission is chosen within a safe range (5\mev for BABAR) so that both contributions are under control.
+The sum of the soft and virtual terms is infrared finite and the transition energy between soft and hard emission is chosen within a safe range (5\mev for BABAR simulations) so that both contributions are under control.
 From an experimental point of view, both LO and soft plus virtual NLO lead to event configurations that are reconstructed in the `LO' topology and kinematics, whereas sufficiently hard NLO radiation necessitates a different kinematic treatment.
 The lowest energy for NLO photon contributions is experiment dependent.
-In BABAR a value of 50\mev, the energy threshold for a detected photon included in kinematic fits, is representative, although a higher threshold (200\mev) is applied to the final results.
+In BABAR a value of 50\mev, the energy threshold for a detected photon included in kinematic fits, is representative, although a higher threshold (200\mev) is applied to detected or kinematically reconstructed photons to separate the `NLO' from the `LO' topologies for the final results.